selmaohneh/MathLearningTool/README.md

 - **Three Learning Levels:**
   - **Level 1**: Visual split with divider - See all dots arranged horizontally with a visual divider, enter both numbers.
 Dots are grouped in fives for easy counting.
-  - **Level 2**: Partial dots - Only leftmost dots are shown (horizontally in groups of five), child must calculate how many are missing
+  - **Level 2**: Partial dots with pre-filled input - Only leftmost dots are shown (horizontally in groups of five), left input shows the visible count, child only enters the missing number
   - **Level 3**: Mental math - Pure calculation with pre-filled first number

 - **Interactive UI:**